First Time Author, Avery Goode Finds Joy In Her First Love

 Parlé: With Dishonest being your first published book, what was the process like getting it out there?

 Avery: I have a traditional book deal so I didn’t have to self publish which is a blessing.
 I did my homework before I went out, a lot a publishing houses and agents they don’t even want to deal with you if you’re writing fiction and it’s not complete.
 I did a lot of editing on my own.
-I started sending my work out to different agents and publishers and although I got so many ‘No’s” I didn’t let it stop me because I was determined to get this out there.
+I started sending my work out to different agents and publishers and although I got so many ‘No’s” I didn’t let it stop me because I was determined that get this out there.
 One day, I got a response from Urban Edge Publishing which is who I’m with now.
-The CEO is of Urban Edge Publishing is Shae Anderson.
-She saw that I was determined and had a voice and was willing to take a chance with me.
+Shannon Holmes, who’s one of the greatest urban fiction writers had read a rough copy of my book and he really liked it.
+He saw that I was determined and had a voice and was willing to take a chance with me.

 Parlé: With the book being ready for realease, are you connected to any social sites so our readers can get updates about you and the book?